Interview with MOB Kitchen’s founder Ben Lebus

 As the second of their two cookbooks, MOB Veggie is helping students to cut down (or cut out!) their meat intake.

-Interestingly, MOB have found that around 90% of their community are meat-eaters, but they've noticed a distinct interest from many of their followers in having a more 'flexitarian' diet.
+Interestingly, MOB Kitchen has found that around 90% of their community are meat-eaters, but they've noticed a distinct interest from many of their followers in having a more 'flexitarian' diet.